-Former Houston head coach Alvin Brooks enters his seventh season as assistant coach with the University of Houston Men's Basketball program in 2016-17.
-It will be his 19th season associated with the Cougars.
+Former Houston head coach Alvin Brooks enters his eighth season as assistant coach with the University of Houston Men’s Basketball program in 2017-18.
+It also will be his 20th season associated with the Cougars.

-In more than 30 years on the sidelines, Brooks has competed in 18 postseason tournaments as a coach or player.
+In 35 years on the sidelines, Brooks has competed in 19 postseason tournaments as a coach or player.
 He has guided 16 players who competed in the NBA with a dozen more players playing professionally overseas.

-In his current role, Brooks assists Head Coach Kelvin Sampson in all aspects of the program, including recruiting, practices and opponents' scouting.
-This will be his second season to serve on Sampson's staff.
+Brooks assists Head Coach Kelvin Sampson in all aspects of the program, including recruiting, practices and opponents’ scouting.
+This will be his third season to serve on Sampson’s staff.